-Courses offered by the Mailman School of Public Health may be taken by qualified undergraduates on a space-available basis with the permission of the department in which the course is taught.
+Courses designed by the Mailman School of Public Health for undergraduates are noted in the course listings for the Special Concentration in Public Health.
+Other courses offered by the Mailman School of Public Health may be taken by qualified undergraduates on a space-available basis with the permission of the department in which the course is taught.
 Students must complete the Public Health Cross Registration Application Form and receive signed permission from the department, as well as from the School of Public Health's Office of Student Affairs, 722 West 168 Street, Suite 1014.
-Once School of Public Health permissions are secured, students must also receive signed permission from the Berick Center for Student Advising (https://cc-seas.columbia.edu/csa/), 403 Lerner, before proceeding to register for the course at the Registrar's Office, 205 Kent.
+Once School of Public Health permissions are secured, students must also receive signed permission from the Berick Center for Student Advising, 403 Lerner, before proceeding to register for the course at the Registrar's Office, 205 Kent.